 Look for steam generators that are UL listed.

-14. No heating, venting or air conditioning devices inside the steam room
+14. Never install heating, venting or air conditioning devices in the steam room

 In a regular bathroom, an exhaust fan helps vent stale air outside the home.
 This same principle applies to a steam shower bathroom—in fact, a standard bathroom exhaust fan will do the trick.
 Installed outside the steam shower enclosure, an exhaust fan will safely remove moist warm air from the room.